 The following items are prohibited in all Columbia owned and operated residence halls and brownstones.
 If prohibited items are discovered by Residential Life, Housing, or other staff, residents will typically be given 48 hours to remove them from the residence hall.
 Illegal items or ones considered dangerous will be confiscated immediately.

-- Banners, flags, nets, holiday lighting, cable wire, and hangers installed on the ceiling in such a way as to interfere with the operation of any fire safety equipment (i.e. sprinkler heads or smoke detectors).
+- Banners, flags, nets, holiday lighting, cable wire, and hangers installed in such a way as to interfere with the operation of any fire safety equipment (i.e. sprinkler heads or smoke detectors).
 No items may be installed on/suspended from the ceilings.

 - Candles, even if the item is strictly decorative

 - Cut trees, wreaths, and all other “cut” decorations (potted plants, succulents, etc. are permitted)

 - Deep fryers

 - Extension cords (only UL-listed surge protectors with shut-off safety functioning are allowed)

 - Fog Machines